Baldev8910/event-planner/README.md

 - Expected vs actual behavior
 - Screenshots if applicable

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Built with ❤️ for the Obsidian community
 - Inspired by the need for better calendar integration in Obsidian
 - Thanks to all contributors and users!

-## 📬 Contact
+## Contact

 - **GitHub**: [@Baldev8910](https://github.com/Baldev8910)
 - **Issues**: [GitHub Issues](https://github.com/Baldev8910/event-planner/issues)

 ---

-⭐ If you find this plugin useful, please consider giving it a star on GitHub!
+⭐ If you find this plugin useful, please consider giving it a star!

-## 🗺️ Roadmap
+## Roadmap

 - [ ] Recurring events
 - [ ] Event categories/tags